 Best Response to 1.e4: Opening Recommendations by Rating Level

 1.e4 appears in more games than any other first move in master and club databases, and it steers play into open, tactical positions.
 Choose the wrong reply and you face prepared lines by move five.
-This guide is a decision framework by rating band — pick a defense here, then follow the linked deep-dive article to learn the mainlines, traps, and model games.
+This guide is a decision framework by rating band, pick a defense here, then follow the linked deep-dive article to learn the mainlines, traps, and model games.
+If you want to zoom out before picking a defense, our pillar framework for building a repertoire that sticks covers how this fits into full opening prep, and you can also browse all Black openings against 1.e4 in our trainable opening library.

 Quick Recommendations by Rating Level

-- 2000+ Elo — specialize in Najdorf or deep Ruy Lopez / Italian mainlines with targeted preparation.
+- 2000+ Elo, specialize in Najdorf or deep Ruy Lopez / Italian mainlines with targeted preparation.
+At this level your opponents are prepared, depth and novelty matter more than breadth.

 Why Your Rating Level Matters